davidmshore/InvestingEssentials/docs/glossary.md

 - AGI is calculated before taking the standard or itemized deduction.
 - AGI is used to determine eligibility to claim deductions and credits, e.g., the annual medical expense deduction is capped based on a percentage of AGI.
 ### Dollar cost averaging (DCA)
-- [Dollar-cost averaging](https://www.schwab.com/learn/story/what-is-dollar-cost-averaging#:~:text=Dollar-cost-averaging-is-the,as-well-as-your-costs) involves investing the same amount of money in a target investment at regular intervals over a certain period of time, regardless of price.
-It is a simple, emotionally detached form of investing that the average investor can benefit from to prevent market hype from deterring investing and more importantly, keep an investor consistently putting money away.
+- [Dollar-cost averaging](https://www.schwab.com/learn/story/what-is-dollar-cost-averaging#:~:text=Dollar-cost-averaging-is-the,as-well-as-your-costs) involves investing the same amount of money at regular intervals over a certain period of time, regardless of price.
+It is a simple, emotionally detached form of investing that the average investor can benefit from.
+It prevents market hype from deterring an investor by consistently putting money to work with long term returns as the goal.
 ### Earnings growth
 - [Earnings growth](https://en.wikipedia.org/wiki/Earnings_growth) is the change in an entity\'s reported net income over a period of time.
 The measure is usually a period-to-period comparison, such as from quarter to quarter, from year to year, or a comparison of the current quarter\'s results to those of the same quarter last year.
 The concept can also be used to estimate growth in a future period over the current period.
 A high level of earnings growth is more likely to drive up the market price of a company\'s stock.
 Conversely, if the earnings growth rate declines, this can trigger a sell off by investors that drives down the stock price.
 ### [Expense Ratio](https://www.investopedia.com/terms/e/expenseratio.asp)